 - International gold spot price

-- EUR exchange rates
+- Euro exchange environment

 - Dealer premiums